GodsScion/Keep_PC_Active/README.md

 ### Usage
 * After installation, if you want to configure the program, open config.py in a editor to change values.
 * Run main.py file.
-You can either open it using Python IDE or some other IDE of your choice, have fun!
+You can either open it using Python or some other IDE of your choice, have fun!

 ### Disclaimer:
 **This program is for educational purposes only.
 By downloading, using, copying, replicating, or interacting with this program or its code, you agree that the creators and contributors of this program are not responsible or liable for any misuse, damages, or legal implications resulting from its usage.**